civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 ### LoginRadius (SAML)

-SAML authentication involves an exchange between an Identity Provider or IdP(LoginRadius), and a Service Provider or SP (Civiform).
+SAML authentication involves an exchange between an Identity Provider or IdP(LoginRadius), and a Service Provider or SP (CiviForm).
 In our application, we use SP-initiated SAML authentication, which means our application signs and sends a SAML request to LoginRadius to begin the auth process.

 #### Service Provider Configuration